Gradient play in stochastic games: stationary points, convergence, and sample complexity: Abstract

 \section{Abstract}

-We study the performance of the gradient play algorithm for multi-agent tabular Markov decision processes (MDPs), which are also known as stochastic games (SGs), where each agent tries to maximize its own total discounted reward by making decisions \textit{independently} based on current state information which is shared between agents.
+We study the performance of the gradient play algorithm for stochastic games (SGs), where each agent tries to maximize its own total discounted reward by making decisions \textit{independently} based on current state information which is shared between agents.
 Policies are directly parameterized by the probability of choosing a certain action at a given state.
-We show that Nash equilibria (NEs) and first order stationary policies are equivalent in this setting, and give a non-asymptotic global convergence rate analysis to an $\epsilon$-NE for a subclass of multi-agent MDPs called Markov potential games, which includes the cooperative setting with identical rewards among agents as an important special case.
+We show that Nash equilibria (NEs) and first-order stationary policies are equivalent in this setting, and give a local convergence rate around strict NEs.
+Further, for a subclass of SGs called Markov potential games (which includes the setting with identical rewards as an important special case), we design a sample-based reinforcement learning algorithm and give a non-asymptotic global convergence rate analysis for both exact gradient play and our sample-based learning algorithm.
 Our result shows that the number of iterations to reach an $\epsilon$-NE scales linearly, instead of exponentially, with the number of agents.
-Local geometry and local stability are also considered.
-For Markov potential games, we prove that strict NEs are local maxima of the total potential function and fully-mixed NEs are saddle points.
-We also give a local convergence rate around strict NEs for more general settings.
+Local geometry and local stability are also considered, where we prove that strict NEs are local maxima of the total potential function and fully-mixed NEs are saddle points.